Welcome to today's edition of the Rush 24-7 podcast.

 In other words, he's sick of you loan shark taxpayers giving him this money at such unfavorable rates.

-Anyway, he's taken nine million dollars of your money, your taxpayer money, and he made a Super Bowl ad with M. I wonder how much uh Eminem uh got uh uh got for that ad.
+Anyway, he's taken $9 million of your money, your taxpayer money, and he made a Super Bowl ad with Eminem.

-But anyway, M made uh the Super Bowl ad, it's just got eleven words in it, and it shows this guy, uh Eminem, dr uh s driving his new Chrysler vehicle through Detroit, p pulling up uh in his car in front of the theater and going inside, and then he says, This is the motor city and this is what we do.
+And it shows this guy, Eminem, driving his new Chrysler vehicle through Detroit, pulling up in his car in front of the theater and going inside.

-And I was impressed actually uh that he could find a theater that is still not been reduced to rubble in uh downtown Detroit, because if you look, for example, at the um uh uh beautiful United Artists Theater, once beautiful, which was built in the uh Spanish Gothic style in uh 1928 uh and abandoned in the 70s, it's it's now a complete ruin.
+Because if you look, for example, at the beautiful United Artists Theatre, once beautiful, which was built in the Spanish Gothic style in 1928 and abandoned in the 70s, it's now a complete ruin.

-If you look at uh the uh Lee Plaza Hotel and an Art Deco landmark from 1929, it's now a shattered ballroom uh with the grand piano upturned and uh MM uh uh even though most of his music sounds like he's uh playing it on a grand piano that's been upturned.
+If you look at the Lee Plaza Hotel, an Art Deco landmark from 1929, it's now a shattered ballroom with the grand piano upturned.

-I've just picked out a couple of examples, by the way, from this French coffee table book by two French photojournalists who photographed the rubble of uh Detroit.
+I've just picked out a couple of examples, by the way, from this French coffee table book by two French photojournalists who photographed the rubble of Detroit.

 They've just gone through taking photographs of the rubble of Detroit.